vikboyechko/googlecalendar/README.md

 2. **All-day events** - If no current events, displays today's all-day events
 3. **Upcoming events** - If no current or all-day events, shows the next event scheduled for today
 4. **Hide when empty** - If no events are happening today, the app disappears entirely

+## Cross-Midnight Events

+The app correctly handles events that span across midnight:
+- Events starting today and ending after midnight are displayed properly
+- Events remain visible until they actually end, even if that's the next day
+- This is particularly useful for tracking events like late meetings, parties, or transportation schedules

 ## Setup